The following people are currently part of the Working Group for Loch Insh Old Kirk SCIO:

 Administration

-Lenka is Head of Faculty for Maths and Computing at Kingussie High School.
-Originally from Kincraig, she spent many years living and working abroad before returning home twelve years ago to raise her three children and put down roots in the community that shaped her.
+Lenka is Head of Faculty for Maths and Computing at Kingussie High School and brings strong community links and organisational skills to the secretarial tasks of the charity.
+Originally from Kincraig, she spent many years living and working abroad before returning home in 2013 to raise her three children and put down roots in the community that shaped her.
+She fondly remembers involvement in church plays as a child and looks forward to contributing to its new role.